 Across Asia, you’ll find many versions of beef noodle soup, from Taiwanese Beef Noodle Soup to Thai Boat Noodles.
 Asian cuisine often pairs flavorful beef with aromatic herbs and spices like cinnamon, star anise, and lemongrass to create a hearty and satisfying bowl of soup.

 Even in Vietnam, there are several variations.
-While Phở Bò (Beef Pho) is the most famous, there are also hidden gems like Phở Bò Sốt Vang (Vietnamese Red Wine Beef Stew with Pho noodles) or Hủ Tiếu Bò Kho (Vietnamese Beef Stew with tapioca noodles) and Bún Bò Huế.
+While Phở Bò (Beef Pho) and Bún Bò Huế are the most famous, there are also hidden gems like Phở Bò Sốt Vang (Vietnamese Red Wine Beef Stew with Pho noodles) or Hủ Tiếu Bò Kho (Vietnamese Beef Stew with tapioca noodles).

-Compared to Phở, making Bún Bò Huế is quicker and easier.
-You don’t need any special seasoning packets to make the authentic soup either.
+Making Bún Bò Huế is actually quicker and easier than Phở, and the best part is you don’t need any special seasoning packets for the authentic flavor.

 To cook authentic Bún Bò Huế, you will need two key ingredients: